 Call for Compositions

 Europasinfonie invites composers from across Europe to write for an orchestra unheard of before.
 Each instrumental group speaks from a different place on the continent – twelve ensembles and choirs distributed across twelve European countries, connected in real time through cutting-edge low-latency technology.
-It is the composer’s task to give this new, vast ‘instrument’ its voice.
+It is the composer’s task to give this new, vast ‚instrument‘ its voice.
 Two categories are open for submission: works for large symphony orchestra, and works for large symphony orchestra with choir.
-Three winning composers will each receive a commission of €14,000 gross, with world premieres at Messe Dresden on 18 June 2027.
+Three winning composers will each receive a commission of €14,000 gross, with world premieres at Messe Dresden in June 2027.

 © 2016 Frank Schultze / Zeitenspiegel